-- 1. View the markup suggestions. - 2.
-In the Markup Suggestions window pane, select all issues that you want to resolve.
+- 1. View the markup suggestions. - In the Markup Suggestions window pane, select all issues that you want to resolve.
 If you want to select all rows click .
 You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items. - 3.
 In the local toolbar, click the Apply button.

 - 4. A message asks if you want to apply the selected suggestions.
 Click OK. - 5.
 If your Backups folder is not empty, a message asks if you want to empty it and continue.
 If so, click OK. - 6.
-Click OK once more.
+Click OK once more. - NOTE If you want to undo the conversions, you can use the Backups window pane (View > Backups).